 Simply Guitar is only available as an app for iOS and Android , a desktop version does not currently exist.
 There is a free way to complete some basic levels, and Simply Guitar also offers a free 14-day test phase for its premium account.

-A paid premium subscription can contain up to five profiles per membership, which is particularly practical if someone from your family learns together with you.
+A paid premium subscription can include up to five profiles per membership, which is particularly convenient if someone from your family learns together with you.

 The in-app costs for the premium subscription amount to 9.99 euros per month or 119 euros per year.